James Gilmour (missionary): Phases of his work

 Upon reaching a new city he pitched his tent on a main thoroughfare, and from early morn till late at night healed the sick, preached and talked to inquirers.
 During one eight months' campaign he saw about 6,000 patients, preached to nearly 24,000 people, sold 3,000 books, distributed 4,500 tracts, traveled 1,860 miles and spent about $200, and added that only two individuals openly confessed to believe in Christ.

 In 1888, Dr. Fred Roberts, a medical missionary, was placed to work with Gilmour providing medical care in the three mission circuit in Mongolia.
 Roberts, however, was called to Tianjin after several weeks in Mongolia due to the death of John Kenneth MacKenzie, the director of the Tienstin Mission Hospital and Dispensary.

-He longed for a helper on his field, but the Society was unable to supply him.
-At last, when one did come, the first thing he did was to send Gilmour home on furlough.
-When the faithful missionary reached England in 1889 he was so thin of body and the marks of struggle so prominent in his face, that his friends did not know him.
-How delighted he was to be with his motherless boys, who had been sent home after their mother's death to be educated.
-His book, Gilmour and His Boys, has touched many a heart.
+Gilmour requested an assistant for his missionary work, but the Society did not provide one.
+When an assistant finally arrived, Gilmour was sent back to England for a break in 1889.
+Upon his arrival, his physical appearance had changed due to his time abroad, and his friends found him difficult to recognize.
+He spent this time with his sons, who had moved to England for school after their mother died.
+He later wrote a book titled Gilmour and His Boys about his experiences.